 The maximum length of the content type URI is 950 characters.

 Choosing an icon

 You can add an icon to a content type by providing the URL to a 256x256 pixel image or choosing one of the standard icons.
-In this case we'll choose a simple picture icon.
+In this case we'll choose the hero banner icon.

 Configuring a card

 A card provides a graphical representation of a piece of content in the Content Library.
 This makes it easier for users to quickly identify a piece of content when viewing items of this content type in the Content Library.

 You can provide the URL to your own custom card or choose from one of our out of the box cards, each providing a different way of representing your content.
 For this example we'll use the summary photo card.
 This will display an image with some text underneath.

 Each card includes a number of configurable fields that determine how the card content should be displayed.
 You will map the chosen properties in your content type to the fields displayed on the content card.

 For example, the banner type includes properties named "headline" and "background".
 We want the value of the headline property to be displayed on the card, so we enter "/headline" in the headline field and "/background" for the image.

 When content of this type is shown in the content library, the background image will be displayed with the headline text underneath.